Farming rabbits for meat

-- Breeding rabbits are usually kept until around 18 to 36 months of age.
+- Breeding rabbits are usually kept until they're around 18 to 36 months of age.

-A small number of farms may rear rabbits in improved conditions in open floor pens, and may provide them with hay in addition to their diet of pellets.
+A small number of farms may rear rabbits in better conditions, with open floor pens and hay in addition to their diet of pellets.

-- Further details about rabbit farming in Europe is available in the Scientific Panel on Animal Health and Welfare (AHAW) report on farmed rabbit housing and husbandry.
+If you share our concerns about the welfare of farmed rabbits, find out how you can help.
+You can also learn more about rabbit farming in Europe in the Scientific Panel on Animal Health and Welfare (AHAW) report on farmed rabbit housing and husbandry.